logaritex/assistant-api/README.md

     }
 ```

-Finally the FintechCodeInterpreterTool retrieves the content of the generated `image_file` and stores it into `msft-chart.png` that looks like this:
+Next the FintechCodeInterpreterTool retrieves the content of the Assistant generated `image_file` and stores it as a `msft-chart.png`:
 ![Fintech diagram](./docs/msft-chart.png)
 For further details, follow the inlined logging messages.

+> (The FintechCodeInterpreterTool was inspired by this [video](https://youtu.be/pq34V_V5j18?t=1734)).

 The [AssistantOverview](src/test/java/com/logaritex/ai/api/samples/AssistantOverview.java) used in the quick start guide provides another, simpler, code-interpreter example.